igrek51/nuclear/README.md

 [info]  Autocompleter has been installed in /etc/bash_completion.d/autocomplete_completers-demo.sh.
 Please restart your shell.
 ```
 Now, we have `completers-demo` application installed in `/usr/bin/` (symbolic link to the current script) and bash completion script installed as well.
-We can hit `Tab` key to complete command when typing:
+We can hit `[Tab]` key to complete command when typing.
+Here are some completions examples:
 ```console
 foo@bar:~$ completers-d[Tab]
 foo@bar:~$ completers-demo